saezlab/CNORode/README.md

 # CNORode2017
-This is modified version of [CNORode](https://www.bioconductor.org/packages/release/bioc/html/CNORode.html) which is an add-on to [CellNOptR](https://www.bioconductor.org/packages/release/bioc/html/CellNOptR.html).
+This is a modified version of [CNORode](https://www.bioconductor.org/packages/release/bioc/html/CNORode.html) which is an add-on to [CellNOptR](https://www.bioconductor.org/packages/release/bioc/html/CellNOptR.html).
 We refer to the [*vignette*](https://www.bioconductor.org/packages/release/bioc/vignettes/CNORode/inst/doc/CNORode-vignette.pdf) for learning usage of CNORode, and we will describe here below only added features.
 For more general information about the CellNOpt project visit: http://www.cellnopt.org/.

 ### How to install

-*CNORode2017* requires *CellNOptR* and *MEIGOR* which are available in Bioconductior and can be installed typing:
+*CNORode2017* requires *CellNOptR* and *MEIGOR* which are available in Bioconductor and can be installed typing:

 ```R
 source("https://bioconductor.org/biocLite.R")